EdBeese/uk_county_locator/README.md

 ### Rivers, Tributaries and Coastal Lines
 In order to compress the polygon areas, the boundaries that cover coastal lines have been more roughly drawn, with fewer coordinate points.
-The polygons are continuous where larger rivers and tributaries, where the same county on both sides.
+The polygons are continuous where larger rivers and tributaries cut into a county area that falls on both sides of said river.
 This means that coordinates that fall in the river will return the county as a result.

 For example, coordinates that fall within the river Thames, where Greater London is on both sides of the river, will return 'Greater London' as the ceremonial county.